AdnanKamali/AbarKhodro/README.md

         only digits
         should 6 digits

-    3- modal bottom sheet for create title
-      valid:
-        not empty

-    4- field for send message
-      valid:
-        not empty
+    other field should not be empty